projectsf/thing/java/examples/Thing/notes/README.txt

 /* thing nice to haves */
   -- signal handling at top level
+  -- add xml validation
+  -- certificate is signed on button press

 /* thing manager to do */
   -- get ec2 account